 The OSHA fall protection standards imply the usage of different protection equipment in the workplace, or lifelines and fall arrest harnesses to be used at work.
 The lifelines and harnesses should be used everywhere someone might experience a fall of at least six feet.

 The safety standards also apply for places that are positioned right above dangerous pieces of equipment or close to any openings.
-Protection equipment and OSHA fall protection training are a must in these situations.
+Protection equipment and OSHA fall protection training which are an integral part of both the OSHA Focus Four training and the OSHA ten hour construction training are a must in these situations.
 Workers should receive instructions on how to use these protection systems, allowing them to be protected against potential falls at work.